PROTOVORE: The Artificial Digestive System That Could Teach Robots to Eat Energy

 Small solar-powered lattice towers.
 About the height of a garden lamp.
 Built from biodegradable biopolymer composites reinforced with fungal cellulose fibers and recycled graphene-coated conductive mesh.

-Each unit contains ultra-low-power environmental sensors, microclimate analyzers, directional ultrasonic emitters, electrostatic floral field modulators, passive spectral reflectors, and a distributed AI coordination chip trained specifically on local ecosystem behavior.
+Each unit contains ultra-low-power environmental sensors, directional ultrasonic emitters, electrostatic floral field modulators, passive spectral reflectors, and distributed AI coordination systems trained specifically on local ecosystem behavior.

 Instead, these towers quietly tune ecosystems.

-The system behaves less like a machine and more like a distributed ecological nervous system.
+The network behaves less like a machine and more like a distributed ecological nervous system.

-A village cooperative could own local AURAPOLLEN nodes collectively.
+A village cooperative could collectively own local AURAPOLLEN nodes.
 Farmers contribute environmental data and receive predictive pollination analytics, biodiversity credits, and crop resilience forecasts.

 The Quiet Realization